The unusual rock formations that grace Mono Lake’s shores are known as tufa.

 How does tufa form?

 All tufa at Mono Lake forms underwater.
 Beneath Mono Lake, calcium-rich freshwater springs seep up from the lake bottom and mix with lake water rich in carbonates (think baking soda).
 As the calcium comes in contact with the carbonates in the lake, a chemical reaction occurs, resulting in calcium carbonate, or limestone.
 The calcium carbonate precipitates (settles out of solution as a solid) around the spring, and over the course of decades to centuries, a tufa tower will grow.
-Tufa towers can grow to heights of over 30 feet underwater.
+Tufa towers can grow to heights of more than 30 feet underwater.

 The reason visitors see so much tufa around Mono Lake today is because the lake level fell dramatically after excessive water diversions by the Los Angeles Department of Water & Power began in 1941.
-Once above the waterline, tufa can no longer grow and are susceptible to erosion.
+Once above the water line, tufa can no longer grow and are susceptible to erosion.

 Tufa towers are not the only form of tufa at Mono Lake.
 Calcium carbonate crystals will also precipitate out of lake water far from springs and coat lake bottom surfaces like pumice boulders, dead vegetation, and anything else that might end up in the lake (instant fossils!).